u1tbmo/uplb-cmsc12/README.md

 # uplb-cmsc12

-Project files for UPLB CMSC 12.
+Code files for CMSC 12: Foundations of Computer Science